DiamondLightSource/cothread/docs/cothread.rst

     closed immediately, or else will block the the scheduling of other cothreads, depending on whether `use_timer` is :const:`False` or :const:`True`.

+    If :mod:`cothread` is used in a context where there is no control over the Qt event loop then `run_exec` can be set to :const:`False` to ensure that :mod:`cothread` doesn't try to run the event loop.

 Coselect and Cosocket Functions